Healthcare Simulation Market Insights

 The market has been segmented as patient simulators, surgical simulators, and ultrasound simulators.
 Patient simulators are further segmented as high-fidelity, medium-fidelity, and low-fidelity patient simulators.
 Patient simulators occupied a major market share of more than 65% in 2020, followed by surgical simulators and ultrasound simulators.

-Both, surgical and ultrasound simulators are further segmented into technology-based, web-based, and computer-based simulators.
+Both surgical and ultrasound simulators are further segmented into technology-based, web-based, and computer-based simulators.
 Among these additional classifications of simulators, the technology-based surgical and ultrasound simulators accounted for the dominant market shares.

-End-Use Insights
+End-Use Trends

 "The academic & research institute segment accounted for the largest market share."